kennethkimachia/kennethkimachia/README.md

-- 👋 Hi, I’m @kennethkimachia
+- 👋 Hi there!
+I'm Kenneth Kimachia
-- I am a CS student.
+- 🎓 CS student by day, code ninja by night (or whenever deadlines approach).
-- I am currently interested in Software Engineering.
-I may change my mind on this 🤷🏿‍♂️.
+- 💻 Currently interested in Software Engineering
-- Currently exploring too many programming languages.
+- 🚀 On a mission to find the ultimate "Hello, World!"—suggestions welcome.

 <!---